-- Since the creation of the PhD in Social Welfare program in 1994, it has averaged 25 students annually, with 90 percent of graduates attaining faculty research positions.
+- Since the creation of the PhD in Social Welfare program in 1994, it has averaged 25 students annually, with 90% of graduates attaining faculty research positions.

-The comprehensive degree program offerings are reinforced by the school’s commitment to broaden community-based research.
+The school's comprehensive degree program offerings are reinforced by our commitment to broaden community-based research.

-To achieve this, the school took several important steps.
+To achieve this, the school has taken several important steps.
 These include:

-- Formed the Buffalo Center for Social Research (BCSR) in 2005 — it was a merging of the previously existing Center for Research on Urban Social Work Practice and the Research Center for Children and Youth.
-BCSR is now located in the School’s future home, Parker Hall on UB’s South Campus.
+- Forming the Buffalo Center for Social Research (BCSR) in 2005 by merging the former Center for Research on Urban Social Work Practice and the Research Center for Children and Youth.
+BCSR is now located in the school’s future home, Parker Hall on UB’s South Campus.

-- 2007 saw the creation of the Center for the Study and Prevention of School Violence.
+- Creating the Center for the Study and Prevention of School Violence in 2007.

-In 2009, the school officially adopted a trauma-informed human rights perspectives in social work education, policy and practice.
-The School’s Institute on Trauma and Trauma-Informed Care (ITTIC), established in January 2012, has quickly become an integral part of studying and disseminating those perspectives.
+In 2009, the school officially adopted trauma-informed and human rights perspectives in social work education, policy and practice.
+Our Institute on Trauma and Trauma-Informed Care (ITTIC), established in January 2012, has quickly become an integral part of studying and disseminating those perspectives.